+~kvollmay/inclass.dir/classfractal.py

-~kvollmay/classes.dir/phys338.dir/phys338_s2015.dir/fractal.dir/classfractal.py where classfractal8.py is the DLA program and classfractal9c.py (read permission will be given at the end of today's class) allows you determine the fractal dimension.
+Specifically, classfractal8.py is the complete DLA program.
+In case you would like to measure the fractal dimension you may use classfractal9c.py (read permission will be given at the end of today's class).

-For this mini-project do some variation on
+For this mini-project you do some variation on